Policy 7: Sponsorships, Associations, and Partnerships

 Joining our resources, expertise, varied perspectives and experiences with other organizations increases our effectiveness and strengthens and enriches common projects and shared goals.
 Collaboration means choosing to build with and through others, because alone, we cannot do it all, we cannot do it as well, and we cannot achieve the same impact.
 In order to be agents of change, to help achieve our goals, we need others, and others need us.
 Thus, STLHE is a Canadian organization whose strength and vision are rooted in active, dynamic collaboration with complementary current and future partners.

 Building effective relationships requires careful planning and effective management.
 The range of interests brought to the table can compound the challenges inherent in working with others.
 Often, these interests are in harmony; however, they can also appear contradictory or in competition with one another.
-It is proposed, therefore, that in consideration of any collaborative work we do, that our partners and the Society be guided by a common vision and guiding meta-principles.
+It is proposed, therefore, that in consideration of any collaborative work we do, our partners and the Society be guided by a common vision and guiding meta-principles.

 2. Types of Relationships with other Organizations